Hiring people with disabilities is good for business, the economy and your team's morale.

 A 2018 study by Accenture in partnership with the American Association of People with Disabilities and Disability:IN reports that businesses that actively seek to employ people with disabilities outperform businesses that do not.
 Their revenues were 28% higher, net income was two times more, and profit margins were higher by 30%.
 Additionally, the Department of Labor found that employers who embraced disability saw a 90% increase in employee retention.

-But the value that people with disabilities can bring to the workplace goes far beyond numbers.
+The value that disabled workers can bring to the workplace goes far beyond numbers.
 Their unique perspectives help to create diverse company cultures and improve innovation.

-"Hiring people with disabilities is a win for everyone involved," said Mary Dale Walters, senior vice president of strategic communications at Allsup, told business.com.
+"Hiring people with disabilities is a win for everyone involved," Mary Dale Walters, senior vice president of strategic communications at Allsup, told business.com.
 "Those with disabilities often look at business problems differently and bring innovative thinking to new products and customer service."

 If American companies were to actively participate in hiring people with disabilities, they would have access to a talent pool of more than 10.7 million people with diverse strengths, leadership styles and ways of thinking.
 The study also reports that the GDP could see a boost of nearly $25 billion if just 1% more people with disabilities joined the workforce.